Ambient-Impact/drupal-modules/readme.md

 [`git subtree split`](https://shantanoo-desai.github.io/posts/technology/git_subtree/)
 into individual repositories to align more closely with Drupal best practices and will not receive further development.
-Development will continue in the individul modules' repositories which you are encouraged to use instead:
+Development will continue in the individual modules' repositories which you are encouraged to use instead:

 * [`drupal/ambientimpact_block`](https://github.com/Ambient-Impact/drupal-ambientimpact-block)